vidma/aac-speech-android/README.md

-AAC app for children with speech disabilities
+AAC app for children with speech impairment or disability
 =============================================

 ABOUT